lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

     `cd ~/Downloads`

-* Change permissions for the private key file (.pem), otherwise you can get an error “Bad permission”
+* Change permissions for the private key file (.pem), otherwise you will get an error “Bad permission”

     `sudo chmod 0400 . pem`